agileopennorthwest/agileopennorthwest.github.io/index.md

 <p>Agile Open Northwest is proud to present our 12th Annual AONW conference on {{page.date}} at the Seattle Center Exhibition Hall.
-The theme this year is "{{page.theme}}" We are dedicated to a low-cost conference, and are pleased to hold the rate to only $300 for the 3-day event.
-Registration will open November 6th at noon on this page.
+The theme this year is "{{page.theme}}" We are dedicated to a low-cost conference, and are pleased to hold the rate to only $300 for the 3-day event. <a href="https://www.eventbrite.com/e/agile-open-northwest-2018-registration-39606288475" target="_blank">Registration</a> opens at noon (PST) today.
 Check out all the details about the <a href="/2018">2018 conference</a>.
-You can also follow us on
-<a href="http://twitter.com/aonw">Twitter</a> or join our
+You can also follow us on <a href="http://twitter.com/aonw">Twitter</a> or join our
 <a href="mailto:info@AgileOpenNorthwest.org?subject=Please%20add%20me%20to%20the%20AONW%20interest%20list&amp;body=Please%20add%20my%20email%20address%20to%20the%20AONW%20interest%20list!">email interest list</a>
  to stay up to date with all the latest info.
 </p>